open-cloud/open-cloud.github.io.old/5_roadmap.md

    OpenStack clusters.

 3. Extend support for "subscribers" by taking advantage of external identity management systems, for example using OpenID.
+Re-visit the XOS data model for users, roles, and privileges.

 4. Monitoring Service fully integrated into XOS.
 The plan is to make OpenStack's Ceilometer a first-class XOS service, including